 For frequency-domain correlation, the estimated relative power consumption for ON state is in the range of 1~30, and the estimated noise figure is in the range of 7~12.

+Note that:

+Some of the inconsistent ranges for the architectures for OOK and FSK waveforms (e.g., power consumption for the homodyne/zero-IF architecture for OOK and the parallel homodyne/zero-IF architecture for FSK) is due to the fact that not all sources provided analysis for all the architectures.

+For each individual source, the power consumption for FSK is similar as or slightly higher than the power consumption for OOK with the same architecture type.

-Note that some of the inconsistent ranges for different cases is due to the fact different sources provided analysis for different cases.
+Note that some of the wide ranges for the different architectures is due to the fact that different sources made different assumptions.

+Generally speaking, there is a tradeoff between power consumption and noise figure.